II. INTERNSHIP OFFICE

 - Interns are expected to work full-time (5 days per week).
 Part-time flexibility is allowed for education programmes (2.5–3 days per week).

-- UNDP will not pay interns for internship but will provide a stipend in the amount of USD 1,000 per month for full-time work in accordance with the provisions of the UNDP internship policy; all other expenses connected with it will be borne by me or my sponsoring Government or institution;
+- UNDP will not pay interns for the internship but will provide a stipend in the amount of USD 1,000 per month for full-time work in accordance with the provisions of the UNDP internship policy; all other expenses connected with it will be borne by me or my sponsoring Government or institution;

 - UNDP accepts no responsibility for costs arising from accidents and/or illness or death incurred during the internship;